Table of Contents

 - Many dams are built across artificial lakes.

 - Bhakra Nangal Dam.
-Its reservoir, known as the “Gobind Sagar Lake” and Hirakud Dam (Madhya Pradesh) on the Mahanadi in India.
+Its reservoir, known as the “Gobind Sagar Lake” and Hirakud Dam (Odisha) on the Mahanadi in India.

 Regulating river flows